-This chapter describes the hardware design of the ICE-100B emulator and includes the following sections:
+This chapter describes the hardware design of the ICE-1000/ICE-2000 emulator and includes the following sections:

-- "LEDs" on page 2-1

-Describes LEDs which inform you of the emulator's status.

-- "Resetting the Target" on page 2-2 Describes how to reset the target.
+- LED Describes the LED which inform you of the emulator's status. - Resetting the Target Describes how to reset the target. - Custom Processor Boards Describes concerns regarding board lay out. - Mechanical Specifications Provides dimensional information.

-- "Custom Processor Boards" on page 2-3

-Describes concerns regarding board lay out.

-- "Mechanical Specifications" on page 2-4

-Provides dimensional information.